[UPDATED on Sept. 24, 2017]

-Season stats: Averaged 10.9 points, 5.2 rebounds and 3.7 assists in 18 games (15 starts).
+Season stats: Averaged 10.9 points, 5.2 rebounds and 3.7 assists in 18 games (15 starts) last season.
 Season was cut short due to season-ending surgery on his right shoulder.

 Contract status: Set to make $2.7 million this season.
 In addition, the Heat already decided to exercise the fourth-year team option on Winslow’s rookie-scale contract, which guarantees him $3.5 million for the 2018-19 season.

 What to know?: After a shoulder injury forced him to miss the second half of last season, it will be interesting to see how the Heat integrate him back in.
 Shooting has been a constant struggle for Winslow.
-But there’s definitely a place for him on this team with his defense, versatility and potential.
-It’s even possible that Winslow could end up as the Heat’s starting small forward next season.
-At 21 years old, Miami can’t give up on him now.
+But there’s definitely a place for him on this team with his defense, passing ability, versatility and potential.
+Winslow was always expected to have a spot in the Heat’s rotation, but Rodney McGruder’s injury should open up even more playing time for him than expected this season.

-Contract status: Set to make $17 million next season.
+Contract status: Set to make $17 million this season.
 Heat have Dragic under contract for next three seasons, but the final season of his deal is a player option for 2019-20.

 What to know?: After turning in one of the best seasons of his NBA career, Dragic has solidified his role as one of the Heat’s leaders moving forward.
 With Miami’s core returning, Dragic should be able to build on last season’s success as the Heat’s starting point guard.
 Dragic had a quiet preseason as he rested his body and mind after a crazy offseason.
 He played in just two of the Heat’s six preseason games after leading Slovenia to EuroBasket gold in September.
-But Dragic will be expected to perform as one of the Heat’s roster.
-It would be hard to find a better point guard at this price point.
+But Dragic will be expected to perform as one of the Heat’s top players when the regular season begins.

 Contract status: Set to make $1.5 million this season.
 In September, Richardson agreed to a four-year, $42 million extension with the Heat that will start in 2018-19.

 What to know?: Johnson carved out a nice role for himself as the Heat’s sixth man last season.
 And he will play that scorer role off the bench again this season.
 Johnson had a solid preseason, averaging 12.5 points on 56.3 percent shooting from the field and 47.1 percent shooting from 3-point range.
-But if the Heat want to avoid the expensive half of Johnson’s contract, this offseason is the time to trade him with next season’s salary still a bargain.
+But if the Heat want to avoid the expensive half of Johnson’s contract, this season is the time to trade him with this year’s salary still a bargain.
 On the other end of the spectrum, Johnson is a reliable player who is still improving and has been developed within the Heat organization.
 That’s always an asset.

-Contract status: Set to make $23.8 million next season.
+Contract status: Set to make $23.8 million this season.
 Heat have Whiteside under contract for the next three seasons, but the final season of his deal is a player option for 2019-20.

 Contract status: Set to make $6.3 million with the Heat this season.
 Will be an unrestricted free agent next summer.

 What to know?: $6.3 million is a good number for a player like Ellington, who proved to be a good fit for the Heat on the court and in the locker room.
 He’s a shooting specialist and he’ll be a very effective weapon off Miami’s bench this season.
 With drive-and-kick guards Goran Dragic and Dion Waiters on the roster, Ellington’s 3-point shooting is important to the Heat’s spacing.

 Contract status: Re-signed with the Heat on a four-year contract worth $60 million in free agency this offseason.
 The deal includes a player option in the fourth year.

 What to know?: Johnson became a fan favorite and a favorite of those within the organization in his first season with the Heat.
 He got in better shape, became a leader and bought in to the Heat’s culture.
 Now with a new four-year contract in hand, Johnson’s growth with Miami can continue.
 He was used in a bench role last season and he prefers to have that role again this season.
 Whether Johnson starts or not, his play will be important to the Heat’s success.

 Season stats: Averaged 6.4 points, 3.3 rebounds and 1.6 assists in 78 games (65 starts).